Retail sales rose solidly last month in a sign that consumers are still spending freely

 Overall prices, measured on a month-to-month basis rose 0.2% in July; roughly 90% of it reflected higher housing costs.
 Excluding shelter, Paul Ashworth of Capital Economics calculated that core prices actually fell 0.1% from June to July.

-A slew of earnings results from big companies like Walmart, Target and Macy’s this week and next should offer some more clues on shoppers’ mindset and how they will manage inflation in the latter half of the year including the critical holiday season.
+A slew of earnings results from big companies like Walmart, Target and Macy’s this week and next should offer some more clues on shoppers’ mindset and how they will manage inflation and higher interest rates in the latter half of the year including the critical holiday season.

+Moreover, a student loan moratorium – which allowed Americans to divert money that used to go to loan payments to dinners out and new furniture – ends later this year.

 Home Depot, the nation's largest home improvement retailer, reported on Tuesday second-quarter results that topped profit and sales expectations, but sales continued to decline as inflation and soaring interest rates playing a larger role in the spending choices by Americans.